prometheus-community/ipmi_exporter/README.md

 ### BMC info

-This metric is only provided if the `bmc` collector is enabled.
+This metric is only provided if the `bmc` or `bmc-device-id` collector is enabled.

+**Note:** you can only use either the `bmc` or the `bmc-device-id` collector, not both.
+The `bmc` collector attempts to make the system firmware revision available, which breaks work on some older systems.
+In this case, the `bmc-device-id` collector can be used, but the system firmware revision will always be `"N/A"`.

 For some basic information, there is a constant metric `ipmi_bmc_info` with value `1` and labels providing the firmware revision and manufacturer as